 Can You really use Google Maps for Marine Navigation?

-Although generally, I am so-called „old school” marine navigator modern technologies are very welcomed, and often it makes sailing more comfortable.
+Although generally, I am a so-called „old school” marine navigator modern technologies are very welcomed, and often it makes sailing more comfortable.

 There are so much different brands and types of Marine electronics on the industry market.
 Sometimes is rather hard to choose from Raymarine, Garmin, Furuno or Lowrance offers and none is perfect.
 You need to have personal experience and some art to find the best one for the moment.